 - Soy Sauce or Worcestershire sauce: For a savory, umami kick.

-- Fresh Garlic: Use minced fresh garlic instead of garlic powder for a stronger flavor.
+- Fresh Garlic: Use minced fresh garlic instead of powder for a more robust flavor.

 - Smoked Salmon: Mix in bits of smoked salmon for a luxurious twist.